Creating a VPN connection to your Skytap account

 - To assign NAT IP addresses to any VMs connected to the VPN, select Apply NAT for connecting networks.
 This setting allows you to connect Skytap environments with overlapping IP addresses to the VPN.
 For more information, see Apply NAT for connecting networks in VPN configuration parameters.

 - Enter the Skytap public IP address as the Remote peer IP on the external network VPN endpoint (for example, a network device on your corporate network).
 Depending on your level of access, your IT organization may need to do this for you.

 - Click Save.
 The Details tab displays the details of the VPN you just created.

-- Add at least one included Remote Subnet.
+Add at least one included Remote Subnet.
 Optionally, you can also add remote subnets to exclude.
-Included remote subnets cannot overlap with restricted subnets or the Skytap subnet defined in the VPN settings.
+Included remote subnets can’t overlap with restricted subnets or the Skytap subnet defined in the VPN settings.
 For more information, see Remote Subnets settings.

 - Select include or exclude.

 - Click Add.

 - Test the VPN.

 You must attach a network with a running VM to establish a VPN connection, otherwise the VPN will be inactive.

 Click Enable to begin sending traffic through the VPN.